etse/AI-compo-strategic-war/readme.md

 ### States recieved by the server
 Each turn the game will send you the current state of the game, from your perspective.
 This means that it will only send you data visible by any of your units.
 Keep in mind that the server will not send you information about your own spawners unless you have visibility of it.
-To remember to save the location if you move your units away.
-(Additionally: if you leave your spawner outside of vision you have no way of knowing if it has been destroyed.
+To remember to save the location if you move your units away. (if you leave your spawner outside of vision you have no way of knowing if it has been destroyed).

+In order to save some network-traffic (and to lower the amount of JSON that has to be parsed by clients - and cell that is empty, and in vision range, will not be sent.
+It is up to the client to understand that this implicitly means that the cell is empty.

+Any information about what a cell isn't is left out.
+That means there will not be any information telling you that a cell is **not** a well, instead the client can assume that a cell is not a wall unless stated otherwise.

 Additionally it will include your player-id and the total size of the map.
 ```